FMCSA Violation Points System

 - A driver or carrier can have all their points reduced or removed after completing an approved safety training program.

-- Drivers with too many points in a given time period could face suspension or revocation of their Commercial Driver’s License (CDL).
+- Drivers with too many points in a given period could face suspension or revocation of their Commercial Driver’s License (CDL).
 Top 10 DOT Violations

 What Are CSA Scores?